 Remember, use hobbies sparingly and only when they strengthen your application!

-AI tools such as Grammarly can significantly improve the resume-checking process by quickly identifying and correcting spelling, grammar, and punctuation errors, offering real-time suggestions to make your writing clear and professional.
+AI can significantly improve the resume-checking process by quickly identifying and correcting spelling, grammar, and formatting errors, offering real-time suggestions to make your writing clear and professional.

-Our AI-powered resume builder can also help you refine your bullet points to better “sell” your skills and experience by suggesting powerful verbs and keywords.
+Additionally, AI tools can analyze each sentence critically, helping you refine your bullet points to better “sell” your skills and experience.

 Key Takeaways